 We imagine Disney is working to make itself more “pandemic proof,” but DIS skeptics might be turned off by the company’s reliance on foot traffic in the “new normal.”

 Please ignore this section if you believe the world will eventually return to normal (for the most part).

-As previously mentioned, Disney is doubling down on the most profitable genre of scheduled programming: live sports.
+As previously mentioned and indicated on the last earnings call, Disney is doubling down on the most profitable genre of scheduled programming: live sports.